DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

 problems I have with using them as well as solutions to those problems which you can use to write better asynchronous code, today!

-# Problem 1: Promise chains often force variable declarations in their surrounding scope
+# Problem 1: You can't access the lexical scope of Promise callbacks

 Promises are not really great for long-running chains of *inter-dependent* async operations.
 By *inter-dependent* I mean some async calls needing the return